Top 6 Nutrition and Hydration Tips for High Altitude

 - Gatorade or other sports drinks

-Tip #3: Consume adequate protein for recovery while at high altitude
+Tip #3: Consume adequate protein for recovery

 There isn’t much information about protein intake at altitude and how it may affect muscle growth.
-It’s probably safe to assume that you’ll need at least as much protein at a higher elevation than you would at sea level.
+It’s probably safe to assume that you’ll need at least as much protein at a higher elevation than at sea level.
 Eating about 20-30 grams of protein after exercise and enough overall protein throughout the day is probably sufficient.

-Tip #4: Don’t fear fat at high altitude
+Tip #4: Don’t fear fat

 Like protein, we don’t know much about ideal fat intake at higher elevations.
-But high-fat foods tend to be higher in calories, which is good for eating enough overall calories to prevent weight loss.
+However high-fat foods tend to be higher in calories, which is good for eating enough overall calories to prevent weight loss.

 Sources of fat: